EU court rejects Ryanair lawsuit against airline state aid | DW | 17.02.2021

 Ryanair — the biggest airline in Europe when it comes to passenger numbers — is also seeking to reverse Germany's massive bailout of Lufthansa.

-It also has lodged proceedings against the commission over KLM, Austrian Airlines and TAP, among others.
+It also has lodged proceedings against the commission over the Netherlands' KLM, Austrian Airlines and Portugal's TAP, among others.